karthikeyan0906/cyderes/eks_project/README.md

 After adding the ECR permissions it was fixed and i replaced the node group instances via terraform so new instance sandbox services are started properly as they run only on first boot

-Helm Chart Service Confusion: Debugged and fixed service.yaml to align with correct values.yaml.
+Helm Chart Service Confusion: Debugged and fixed service.yaml to align with correct values.yaml. and helm space issues was faced and fixed by adding commands in single line instead of backslash /

 Githubaction issues :